 Hemorrhoid Care

-What is SRAE?
+What is HAE?

-How does SRAE treat hemorrhoids?
+How does HAE treat hemorrhoids?

 -

-During the SRAE procedure a tiny catheter is precisely guided from an artery in the wrist or inguinal region until it reaches the superior rectal artery, which supplies blood to the hemorrhoids.
+During the HAE procedure a tiny catheter is precisely guided from an artery in the wrist or inguinal region until it reaches the superior rectal artery, which supplies blood to the hemorrhoids.
 Once the catheter is in position, embolic agents, such as small particles or coils, are injected into the artery to block the blood flow to the hemorrhoids.
-By blocking the blood supply to the hemorrhoidal tissue, SRAE causes the hemorrhoids to shrink and eventually resolve.
+By blocking the blood supply to the hemorrhoidal tissue, HAE causes the hemorrhoids to shrink and eventually resolve.
 The procedure is typically performed under moderate sedation with the patient asleep.
-SRAE is generally considered a safe and effective treatment option for symptomatic hemorrhoids, offering a shorter recovery time and potentially fewer complications compared to traditional surgery.
+HAE is generally considered a safe and effective treatment option for symptomatic hemorrhoids, offering a shorter recovery time and potentially fewer complications compared to traditional surgery.

-What is the research on SRAE?
+What is the research on HAE?

 -